gohugoio/hugoDocs/content/en/functions/transform/ToMath.md

   In the above, note the use of a [noop](g) statement to force content rendering before we check the value of `hasMath` with the `Store.Get` method.

+  > [!note]
+  > Conditionally including KaTeX CSS in this way only affects pages whose content has the configured delimiters.
+It does not necessarily affect all pages that display the rendered math.
+For example, if a page displays the `.Summary` of another page with math, this approach will not lead it to have the necessary CSS.
+For themes and websites where this is possible, consider including KaTeX CSS unconditionally.

 Step 4
 : Add some mathematical markup to your content, then test.